asukix/astrofy/src/content/blog/post-i1S-01-open-sentence-system.md

 badge: "Will be released soon"
 ---

-Richard Feynman was a great thinker.
-I like his attitude and aspects about thinking and learning.
-In this article I would like to organize his system from my own perspective.
-In my approach I separated his technics for 3 part:

-- **Learning:** first principle
-- **Validating:** simple sentence
-- **Teaching:** open sentence

-In my opinion this can be a whole system because it starts from learning something new

-## Full article will be published when sengdev.com starts
+## This article will be published when sengdev.com starts